Find a deploy

 # Delete a deploy through the UI

-As a Collaborator or team Owner, you can delete a single deploy manually through the UI.
+As a Developer or Team Owner, you can delete a single deploy manually through the UI.

 1. To find the deploy you want to delete, go to the